Jason Wilber

 Jason Wilber is an American folk/acoustic singer, guitarist, songwriter, and recording artist.
 He grew up in Bloomington, Indiana.

 Musical career

-Jason Wilber has released nine CDs of mostly solo work to date.
-His most recent album Echoes consisted of covers of other artists' songs.
+Jason Wilber has released eleven CDs of mostly solo work to date.
+His ninth album, Echoes, consisted of covers of other artists' songs.
+His latest is Time Traveler, released in 2020.

 His TV appearances and radio broadcasts include The Colbert Report, Late Night with Conan O’Brien, Sessions At West 54th Street, The Grand Ole Opry, Live with Regis and Kathy Lee, CNN's Entertainment Week, The Road, Mountain Stage, E-Town, Austin City Limits, and The Late Show with David Letterman.

 Collaborations

 Wilber played guitar on John Prine's Grammy Award-winning album Fair & Square and on Prine's two Grammy Award-nominated albums Live on Tour and In Spite of Ourselves (which spent 32 weeks on the Billboard Country Charts).

 Jason has accompanied John Prine on duet recordings with Emmylou Harris, Lucinda Williams, Josh Ritter, Patty Loveless, Iris Dement, Trisha Yearwood, and Sara Watkins.